 ÖTILLÖ World Championships

-In the still young sport of swimrun, the ÖTILLÖ race has mostly be won by Swedish endurance athletes.
-However, Finland has also scored some wins through Petri Forsman, Ville Niemilä, Ingrid Stengård and Mikko Kohlemainen, as well as Canada through Gordon Byrn and Paul Krochak.
+In the still young sport of swimrun, the ÖTILLÖ race has mostly been won by Swedish endurance athletes.
+However, Finland has also scored some wins through Petri Forsman, Ville Niemelä, Ingrid Stengård and Mikko Kolehmainen, as well as Canada through Gordo Byrn and Paul Krochak.